 c.
 The central part, which varies widely in its contents according to the day and the feast.
 This proclaims the reasons for giving thanks and Glory to God, which always focus on the work of creation and the act of redemption:

 d.
-This part is a prologue to the “Holy” that follows, and unites the eucharistic prayer of the earthly Church with that of the angels and archangels:
+This part is a prologue to the Holy that follows, and unites the Eucharistic prayer of the earthly Church with that of the angels and archangels:

-4. The Final Doxology
+4. Final Doxology

 The final doxology is the culmination of the Eucharistic Prayer and a profoundly significant moment in the liturgy.
 At this moment, the priest elevates the chalice and the paten with the Body and Blood of Christ, and proclaims these words.
 These synthesize the essence of the Mass as an act of praise and glorification directed to the Father, carried out through the Son and in the Holy Spirit: